mrnaveira/rust-workshop/README.md

 ### Rust vs Go

-Go is much simpler and has a cleaner syntax than Rust, has good performance and is considered very safe (handles memory automatically and the runtime performs many security checks).

-So, why would you use Rust instead?
-There are two situations that could make it more appropriate:
+Rust and Go are often compared as they both have very similar goals: safe and fast compiled languages with focus on concurrency.

-* You need the best **performance** possible.
-As many [benchmarks show](https://medium.com/star-gazers/benchmarking-low-level-i-o-c-c-rust-golang-java-python-9a0d505f85f7), Rust is considerably faster than Go in most cases.
-Also, the performance is more predictable across time.
-An example of this is why [Discord switched from Go to Rust due to performance issues with Go's garbage collector](https://blog.discord.com/why-discord-is-switching-from-go-to-rust-a190bbca2b1f).
+As many benchmarks show, **Rust significantly out-performs Go** in a multitude of tasks, including [CPU computation](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/rust-go.html) as well as [I/O bound operations](ttps://medium.com/star-gazers/benchmarking-low-level-i-o-c-c-rust-golang-java-python-9a0d505f85f7).
+An important point is that **Rust performance is more stable** and predictable across time.
+An very good example of this is why [Discord switched from Go to Rust due to performance issues with Go's garbage collector](https://blog.discord.com/why-discord-is-switching-from-go-to-rust-a190bbca2b1f).

-* Your application is extremely concurrent and you want the best possible **memory safety**.
-The Rust compiler checks are more exhaustive, as [the race condition issue that Microsoft found in Kubernetes Helm shows](https://msrc-blog.microsoft.com/2020/04/29/the-safety-boat-kubernetes-and-rust/).
+Go is considered a very safe language, but in this aspect the **Rust compiler checks are even more exhaustive**, as [the race condition issue that Microsoft found in Kubernetes Helm shows](https://msrc-blog.microsoft.com/2020/04/29/the-safety-boat-kubernetes-and-rust/).

+The **main advantage of Go over Rust is a much easier learning curve**, as memory is handled automatically via the runtime/garbage collector.
+Rust forces the developer to learn and understand the memory ownership system.

+As expected, there is not a clear winner between the two languages.
+You must weight in Rust performance and safety versus the easier learning curve of Go to make a decision for your particual project.

 ### So, when to use Rust?